rnleach/sonde/README.md

 I used [GKT+][gtk] via [Gtk-rs][gtkrs] and [Rust][rust] to implement it.

-Probably the frequently thought of use case for sounding analysis is thunderstorms and convection.
+Probably the most frequently thought of use case for sounding analysis is thunderstorms and convection.
 However, they are also used heavily in forecasting winds and precipitation type during the winter.
 My main interests in meteorology are fire weather and winter weather, so that is the emphasis I am taking as I develop this.

 ## Features
  - Data views
    - Pan and zoom.
 All data displays (except text) support panning and zooming.
    - Consistent graphical representation.
 No matter how far you zoom in/out on the skew-t, the coordinates always keep the same aspect ratio.
-So a given lapse rate will always have the same slope in the image, no matter what scale you zoom.
+So a given lapse rate will always have the same slope in the image, no matter to what scale you zoom.
  - Background
-   - Standard skew-t log-p background lines including constant mixing ration, isotherms, isobars, wet adiabats and dry adiabats.
+   - Standard skew-t log-p background lines including constant mixing ratio, isotherms, isobars, moist adiabats and dry adiabats.
    - Optional shading change every 10 degrees.
    - Critical temperature zones highlighted including hail growth zone and dendritic snow growth zone.
    - Freezing line/level emphasized.
  - Profiles
-   - Currently only a profile of pressure vertical velocity overlaid with relative humidity is created in the profiles tab.
+   - Pressure vertical velocity overlaid with relative humidity.
+   - Wind speed.
+   - Cloud cover.
    - More profiles to come.
+ - Profile backgrounds.
+   - Highlights dendritic snow growth zone if present in the sounding.
+   - Highlights warm layers aloft (dry bulb and wet bulb) if the surface temperature is below freezing.
+   - Freezing level emphasized.
  - Data
    - Wet bulb plot added.
    - Progressive disclosure of winds.